pedrottimark/whimper/README.md

 * react-addons-test-utils is peer dependency for enzyme
 * [enzyme](http://airbnb.io/enzyme/) returns a wrapper, as in jQuery
-  * [shallow](http://airbnb.io/enzyme/docs/api/shallow.html) renders component one level deep, to test it independent of how children are implemented
+  * [mount](http://airbnb.io/enzyme/docs/api/mount.html) renders component to **maximum** depth in simulated DOM.
+It contains only DOM nodes, no React components.
-  * [mount](http://airbnb.io/enzyme/docs/api/mount.html) renders component to full depth in simulated DOM
+  * [shallow](http://airbnb.io/enzyme/docs/api/shallow.html) renders component to **minimum** depth, to test it independent of how children are implemented.
+It might contain DOM nodes, but any children which are React components are leaves of the tree.
 * [enzyme-to-json](https://github.com/adriantoine/enzyme-to-json) converts enzyme wrapper to test object compatible with `toMatchSnapshot` assertion
 * react-test-renderer renders component as test object compatible with `toMatchSnapshot` assertion